-In Uganda we have a number of really great partners we work with including Restore International, Africa Renewal Ministries, JZEI, Recreation Project and These Numbers Have Faces.
+In Uganda we have a number of really great partners we work with including Love Does, Africa Renewal Ministries, JZEI, Recreation Project and These Numbers Have Faces.

-With Restore International we helped start two safe homes.
-Here is an excerpt from the Restore website on the work we do together:
+With Love Does we helped start two safe homes.
+Here is an excerpt from the Love Does – Restore website on the work we do together:

 “In 2012, with the help of some wonderful friends, we started a safe house in the capital of Uganda.
 We opened this home in response to a need to care for at-risk, abused, and sexually exploited underage girls.
 The goal was to provide a safe, caring environment for them to leave the sex trade or other dangerous environments and get care, counseling and safety.
 In addition, our goal is to re-acclimate these girls into a structured, healthy lifestyle where they may heal from physical and emotional trauma and learn to take ownership of their lives, their futures, educations, and vocational opportunities.